hemzaz/nvidia-acceleration-on-ubuntu/README.md

 Ensure false so to be on a supported code path for using WebRender. layers.acceleration.force-enabled              false

+Disable if your graphics hardware lacks support for AV1. media.av1.enabled                              false

 media.ffmpeg.dmabuf-textures.enabled           true
 media.ffmpeg.vaapi-drm-display.enabled         true
 media.ffmpeg.vaapi.enabled                     true